chrisdane/makefile.r/README.md

 # makefile.r

 Writing makefiles in a convenient way.
-See also (MakefileR, Müller 2016)[https://cran.r-project.org/web/packages/MakefileR/vignettes/demo.html].
+See also the [MakefileR package of Müller (2016)](https://cran.r-project.org/web/packages/MakefileR/vignettes/demo.html).

 # How to
 Output of the command